Umaru-Xi/LibPluto/README.md

 ## Screenshot

-QtScreenshot: The screenshot of some other program which use this library and Qt6.0 developed by myself.
+QtScreenshot: The screenshot of Qt6.0 example program.